 - All rattle/spray cans (even Citadel) contain styrofoam-melting acetone.
 Seal styrofoam with PVA (PolyVinyl Acetate) glue, aka water-soluble white wood glue.

-- Spray in short bursts from 30+ cm away into an old box outside.
+- Spray in short sweeps from 20 cm away into an old box outside.
+Too far/hot/dry will cause a sandy texture as the paint dries before it hits the surface.

 - Wash to add shadows, but remove unrealistic drops and glare using a clean brush and matt varnish.